-To help make my point, I am going to share a few stories about from one my clients and my own agency.
-I want to address how by shifting our mindset from the “fear of change” to the “opportunity of change” it has not only helped open new doors of possibility for me but my clients as well.
-The idea that “what got you here, won’t get you there,” is one that many of us need to embrace.
-This doesn’t mean to change just for that sake of change.
+To help make my point, I am going to share a few stories about one of my clients and my own agency.
+I want to address how shifting our mindset from the “fear of change” to the “opportunity of change” has not only helped open new doors of possibility for me and my clients as well.
+The idea that “what got you here won’t get you there” is one that many of us need to embrace.
+This doesn’t mean to change just for the sake of change.
 It means having the forethought to see and feel the winds of change and the guts to do something about it.
 The old way of marketing our companies and selling our products and services to our customers, both in the B2B and B2C world, has completely changed.
-In order to create a brighter future for ourselves and our businesses, we need to embrace a buyer-driven sales cycle where we as the business owners look to serve, educate and sell ourselves throughout the process.
+In order to create a brighter future for ourselves and our businesses, we need to embrace a buyer-driven sales cycle where we, as business owners, look to serve, educate and sell ourselves throughout the process.

 “The boundary is in your head – not in the system” – Seth Godin (Poke the Box).

 I have been running my agency since 2009.
-The only reason I started it was to supplement my income and give me and my wife a little extra financial breathing room.
+The only reason I started it was to supplement my income and give my wife and me a little extra financial breathing room.
 I was decent at building websites and learned how to market them, mainly using SEO.
-Before long I had built up a list of a few clients and my ego felt good.
-The problem was, I wasn’t pushing myself.
+Before long, I had built up a list of a few clients, and my ego felt good.
+The problem was I wasn’t pushing myself.
 Yes, I overworked, overcommitted, and was way underpaid, but I wasn’t pushing myself to grow the right way.
 I was busy, but I was not productive.
 While working 2 jobs was providing, I was miserable.
 Unfortunately, I was also afraid to change.
 The “Resistance” was telling me that if I changed, I would fail.
 And I believed it.

 “The professional cannot allow the actions of others to define his reality.” – Steven Pressfield (The War of Art)

-This was not, and is still not easy to do.
-Saying “no” is hard and letting go of “the way things are” is even harder.
+This was not and is still not easy to do.
+Saying “no” is hard, and letting go of “the way things are” is even harder.
 But in a world where the economy and the buyer are continually changing, the only way to succeed is to embrace the necessary changes.
-As a result, we have seen our revenue double year-over-year the past two years and the future is looking even brighter!
+As a result, we have seen our revenue double year-over-year over the past two years, and the future is looking even brighter!